artheadsweden/snake_ai/README.md

 The loss function we will use is called Mean Squared Error (MSE).

-Before we calculate the loss, we need to apply an optimizer function.
+Before we calculate the loss, we need to run an optimizer function.
 The optimzer function will use the gradient information in our network.
 To get a better understanding of what gradients are and how they work we can again turn to Jason Brownlee and his [blog](https://machinelearningmastery.com/gradient-in-machine-learning/).

 We have a wide selection of optimizer functions to choose from, and here we are using the Adam Optimization Algorithm.
 Want to know what that is?
-Well here Jason again, with another post on [that topic](https://machinelearningmastery.com/adam-optimization-algorithm-for-deep-learning/).
+Well here is Jason again, with another post on [that topic](https://machinelearningmastery.com/adam-optimization-algorithm-for-deep-learning/).

 We can now apply our loss function to see how we performed.
 We are using the MSE algorithm.
 In short, what it does, is that meassure the average of squares of the errors - that is, the average squared difference between the estimated value and the actual value.

 To take a very simplified example.
 If I predict the temperature for to tomorrow to be 12 ℃ and the actual temperature turns out to be 15 ℃ the error is 3.
 If we have a number of predictions we calculate the the average of these errors, and that will give us an indication of how well we are doing.

 As this is a feedforward neural network we will then do something that is known as backpropagation.
 A very simplyfied explanation of what this is would be to say that this is the step that computes the gradients (in something that is known as the weight space) of the network.
 This is a step we need to perform, even if we not fully understand it.
+But it makes the network perform better in the following step.

 We can now let the optimizer do the optimization of the network, and we do that by asking the optimizer to take a step.